End Violence Against Women & Girls.

 3 out of 5 women experience sexist abuse in person when at a football game or in a pub, whilst cases of sexist chants have quadrupled in the last year, according to recent stats by Her Game Too & Kick It Out.

-Given this, we created an educational fixtures guide that highlights the forthcoming games, while also highlighting the things you should be mindful of – and look to avoid.
+Given this, we created an educational fixtures guide that highlights the forthcoming football matches, while also highlighting the things you should be mindful of – and look to avoid.

 Football is a game for all.
 But violence against women and girls isn’t a game.